liv-ac-uk/comp122/labs/hello/README.md

 `javac Hello.java`
 and execute your program, testing it a few times with different inputs, with `java Hello`.

-Just FYI, the `Terminal` class is not the standard way to get user input in Java but a utility we made for COMP122 so that you don't yet have to see all the scary details.
+Just FYI, the `Comp122` class is not the standard way to get user input in Java but a utility we made for COMP122 so that you don't yet have to see all the scary details.
 We will look into input and output (I/O) later in the semester.
-Notice that you are using this class although you do not have it's source code (`Terminal.java`) file.
+Notice that you are using this class although you do not have it's source code (`Comp122.java`) file.
 This is an early example of the *information hiding* principle: You can use this piece of code without knowing it's internals.

 ### Staff's Solution